dridk/QFontIcon/README.md

 You need a font file to use QFontIcon.
 You can for exemple download [font Awesome](http://fontawesome.io/) and add it in your project as a resource file.
-Then use the class as follow.
+Then use the class as follow:
 Load first the font file only one time.
 In the main.cpp in the most of the case.

         QFontIcon::addFont(":/fontawesome.ttf");

-Then you can get icon from unicode as follow :
+Then you can get icon from unicode:

         QAction * action = new QAction(QFontIcon::icon(0xf501));
         // or using typedef FIcon definition